BCDevOps/openshift-wiki/docs/RH-SSO/RequestSSORealm.md

 * Realm Display Name:                           (Note: The names of realms will be auto-generated at provisioning time)
 * Contact/Admin of Realm (IDIR username + email):
 * ID Providers:
-* Product Owner:
+* Product Owner Email:
-* If BCeID Provider is required, have you completed the approval process [Y/N]?
+* If BCeID or BCSC Provider is required, have you completed the approval process [Y/N]?

 Notes:
 - At least one of contact/PO should be a Government Employee